create3000/x_ite/docs/_posts/components/Navigation/OrthoViewpoint.md

 OrthoViewpoint provides an orthographic perspective-free view of a scene from a specific location and direction.

-The OrthoViewpoint node belongs to the **Navigation** component and requires at least level **3,** its default container field is *children.* It is available from X3D version 3.0 or higher.
+The OrthoViewpoint node belongs to the **Navigation** component and requires at least support level **3,** its default container field is *children.* It is available from X3D version 3.0 or higher.

 ## Hierarchy